ByAUJay

 Example: Layer 2 Solutions

-• On-chain governance governs layer 1 upgrades or protocol changes affecting both layers.
+- On-chain governance takes care of any layer 1 upgrades or protocol changes that impact both layer 1 and layer 2.

 Common Pitfalls & How to Avoid Them